mjr390/Twitter_News_Mood/README.md

 What the code does:

-- Create a hard coding list of all the twitter handels to analyse
+- Create a hard coding list of all the twitter handles to analyze

 - Loop through the list and loop through the first five pages to get the 100 most recent tweets

 - Create a dictionary for each tweet containing the different VADER scores, how many tweets ago the tweet was tweeted, the account, and the text.
-This is all appened to a list to contain all of the tweets information
+This is all appended to a list to contain all of the tweets information

 - Converts the data to a data frame and exports it to a csv